cpfaff/Open-Science-Thesis/README.md

 ```

 As you can see you can set content, font and color on of an element, here the
-`Title` that appears on our titlepage.
+`Title` that appears on our title-page.
 For more see the sections below.

-Notably is as well that you can distiguish betwenn commands that go into the
+Notably is as well that you can distinguish between commands that go into the
-preamble and the ones you can use in your doucument body by their casing.
+preamble and the ones you can use in your document body by their casing.
 While
 the camel case commands always have to go into the preamble the small case only
 are suitable for your document body.

 ### Titlepages

-In order to get a titlepage you need to set the contents of the titlepage
+In order to get a title-page you need to set the contents of the title-page
 fields in your preamble.
 As the class defines defaults for the fields you need
 to set the content to empty if you decide not to use a field.